Furka Base Tunnel: Background

 Prior to the opening of the Furka Base Tunnel, all railway traffic on the Furka–Oberalp line traversed the challenging terrain between Valais and Uri via the historic high-level route using the 1.8 km long Furka Summit Tunnel.
 This section of the line was particularly challenging to operate, its closure being necessary during the winter months due to the risks associated with heavy snowfalls.
-These seasonal cycles of closures and reopenings required civil engineering works each time, as large sections of the railway's overhead electrical lines to be dismantled and reinstated as well.
+These seasonal cycles of closures and reopenings required civil engineering works each time, as large sections of the railway's overhead electrical lines had to be dismantled and reinstated as well.

 The replacement of the Furka Summit Tunnel with a base tunnel had long been identified as an attractive solution, but the prospects for constructing such a tunnel were complicated by multiple factors in both its design and construction.
 Initial authorisation from the Federal Council for preparatory work was given in 1971.
 During 1976, the Parliament of Switzerland passed a comprehensive bill for the base tunnel's construction, sponsored by Roger Bonvin; the total cost of its construction had been initially estimated to be 76 million francs.
 However, these estimates proved to be drastically inadequate as the project proceeded, with figures in excess of 300 million francs being reached prior to the base tunnel's completion.
 There was substantial political tensions surrounding these cost overruns, which have been said to have contributed to Bonvin's ill health toward the end of the project; Bonvin died just prior to its opening in 1982.
 A plaque commemorating Roger Bonvin is installed as the base tunnel's entrance in Oberwald.